 Erin is bringing a love of all things food to NOFA and is excited to be part of the global movement toward sustainable agriculture.
 She earned her B.S. in Biology in her home state of Michigan and (briefly) studied both wetland restoration ecology in Illinois and creative writing in Vermont.
 She's worked on a 1.25-acre urban vegetable farm in Chicago, as an artisan cheesemaking apprentice in Whiting, VT, and for several years at a family-owned natural foods market doing everything from slicing cheese to creating recipes to writing blogs.
 Erin lives in Burlington and is enjoying making her home in Vermont.

-Kim is psyched to be promoting the amazing work at NOFA Vermont.
-She has extensive experience in delivering brand consistency, website upkeep and non-profit outreach and has worked for the Highfields Center for Composting, Senator Bernie Sanders, the University of Vermont, The Shubert Organization in New York City, and The Music Hall in Portsmouth, NH.
-Kim lives in Jericho with her husband, two children, two cats, 17 hens, and a dog.
-She serves on her town’s selectboard and strives to attain complete transparency within local government.
+Kim is psyched to be promoting the amazing work of NOFA Vermont.
+She has extensive experience delivering brand consistency, website upkeep and non-profit outreach, and has worked for the Highfields Center for Composting, Senator Bernie Sanders, the University of Vermont, The Shubert Organization in New York City, and The Music Hall in Portsmouth, NH.
+Kim lives in Jericho with her husband, two children, two cats, 11 hens, and a dog.
+She chairs her town’s Recreation Committee and strives to "make things happen" within local government.

 After working and playing out West for the past few years, Maddie is excited to be back in her home state and joining the wonderful team here at NOFA-VT.
 She has worked in various capacities in outdoor education, agriculture, and food policy in Utah, Colorado, and here in Vermont.
 While living in Colorado, Maddie worked as Education Coordinator at a mountain ecology center and as CSA Manager for an organic vegetable farm.
 In 2014, she worked with the VT Right to Know Coalition on helping to pass Vermont’s GMO labeling law.
 Maddie graduated from UVM in 2009 with a BS in Environmental Studies and is currently pursuing a Master of Environmental Law and Policy at Vermont Law School.
 She lives in Cambridge where she enjoys gardening, hiking, and canoeing on the Lamoille River.